-Erin McDermott as director of athletics and recreation at the University of Chicago provides strategic leadership for athletics and recreational sport and fitness programs for the University community.
-She oversees 20 intercollegiate sports, more than 40 sport clubs, an intramural sports program with thousands of student participants annually, a robust fitness program, and facilities.
+Erin McDermott as director of athletics and recreation at the University of Chicago provided strategic leadership for athletics and recreational sport and fitness programs for the University community.
+She oversaw 20 intercollegiate sports, more than 40 sport clubs, an intramural sports program with thousands of student participants annually, a robust fitness program, and facilities.

 Prior to joining the University of Chicago, McDermott served as Deputy Director of Athletics at Princeton University where she oversaw internal operations for 38 intercollegiate sports.
 She has also worked at Columbia University.

-McDermott has served on several national committees including: the Executive Committee of the National Association of Division III Athletic Administrators (NADIIIAA) and the Board of Directors for the Women Leaders in College Sports.
+McDermott has served on several national committees including: the Executive Committee of the National Association of Division III Athletic Administrators (NADIIIAA) and the Board of Directors for Women Leaders in College Sports.
 She is also a member of NACDA.

 A senior captain of the women's basketball team and winner of the school's senior scholar-athlete award, McDermott earned her bachelor of business administration degree in International Business from Hofstra University, and her master's degree in Sport Management at the University of Massachusetts Amherst.